Samsung Galaxy Tab 7.0: United States

 The Galaxy Tab was released in the US from T-Mobile, Sprint, AT&T, U.S. Cellular and Verizon.

 T-Mobile started offering the SGH-T849 Galaxy Tab on 10 November 2010.

 Verizon started offering the SCH-I800 Galaxy Tab on 11 November 2010.
 Verizon's version of the Galaxy Tab has a textured black back, as opposed to the standard plastic rear of the T-Mobile, Sprint, and AT&T versions.
 The Verizon and Sprint versions disable the Human Interface Device (HID) bluetooth features so it will not work with bluetooth keyboards, mice, etc. However, updates did correct this issue for both carriers.

 Sprint started offering the Galaxy Tab on 14 November 2010.

 AT&T began offering the Tab on 21 November 2010, with no contract requirement.

 The FCC approved a Wi-Fi only version of the Galaxy Tab.
-Some Best Buy advertisements appear to had been prematurely leaked about the Wi-Fi only version of the Galaxy Tab.
+Some Best Buy advertisements appear to have been prematurely leaked about the Wi-Fi only version of the Galaxy Tab.

 Wi-Fi-only model was released on 11 April 2011.